ibliskavka/bliskavka-com/source/_posts/tech-hub-hackathon-2023.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u8ERNvwUoOA?si=S43T59aDLuo4ddoD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Unfortunately we didn't win.
-Here are some presentation take-aways for future reference.
+Here are some presentation takeaways for future reference.

 - ~~Going first was a disadvantage.
-We didnt know what to expect, and probably the judges didn't either.~~
+We didn't know what to expect, and probably the judges didn't either.~~
   - ~~Even if our presentation was a 10/10, there is no way a judge would assign that to the first presentation without seeing all the other stuff.
 And there is no way they remembered ours after 16 presentations.~~
   - [Correction 10/3/23]: Going first was a challenge, we were up for it, and we did great!
-- We should have figured out how to screen share a iPhone.
+- We should have figured out how to screen share an iPhone.
 Seeing it on a phone would be more impressive.
-- Personally, I was more focused on the practically of the idea and our ability to execute (in 8-12) hours
+- Personally, I was more focused on the practicality of the idea and our ability to execute (in 8-12) hours
-  - Since only 2 of the judges were asking technical questions, I assume the others were more business minded.
-They weren't really judging on "can these people do it", they were judging on "as described, will this idea impact a lot of people?"
+  - Since only 2 of the judges were asking technical questions, I assume the others were more business-minded.
+They weren't judging on "can these people do it", they were judging on "as described, will this idea impact a lot of people?"
   - Go for the big idea - not on the technical feasibility.
-- Reverse Image Search is using an AI model, we should have thrown in that extra jargon.
+- Reverse Image Search using an AI model, we should have thrown in that extra jargon.

 ## Links